-How Many Kindle eBooks Are There?
+How Many eBooks Are There on Amazon Kindle?
 There are millions of Kindle ebooks!

 However, Claude Nougat found a clever way to find the answer to this question, which you can read about in his recent blog post.
 There are in fact close to 3.4 million Kindle e-books.